MichaelCG8/expect/README.md

 - Implement all syntaxes and make robust to different whitespace, parentheses, etc.
 - Test heavily.
 - Profile difference in module load time.
+- Record the positions of the `expect` tokens and their replacements.
+  Convert the modified string code to an AST and manipulate so that the original positions are reported in the event of an exception.
+Note that Python's 'ast' module cannot parse code using `expect` since it is invalid syntax.
+- Can the AST be manipulated so that in the event of an Exception the traceback presents the code using `expect`?